wp-plugins/tiqbiz-api/readme.txt

 == Installation ==

 1. Install either via the WordPress.org plugin directory, or by uploading the plugin files to your server
-2. After activating the plugin, you will need to go to the Tiqbiz API Options page and provide some authentication details, which will be provided by the Tiqbiz team
+2. After activating the plugin, you will need to go to the Tiqbiz API Settings page and provide some authentication details, which will be provided by the Tiqbiz team
 3. Any new or updated posts or CalPress events will be synced across to your Tiqbiz account

 == Frequently Asked Questions ==